Graduate School Admission

 The United States educational system offers a remarkable range of opportunities for graduate study.
 Potential students have a wide range of degrees and programs that they can choose from.
 The choice can also be overwhelming.

-The purpose of this page, and of our consulting services, is to help you to decide which programs are most likely to serve your needs and interests, and to shape an application that maximizes your chances of gaining entry to your chosen program.
+The purpose of this site is to help you decide which programs are most likely to serve your needs and interests, and to shape an application that maximizes your chances of gaining entry to your chosen program.

 Graduate programs in professions such as engineering, public health, and public affairs tend to be less standardized than are programs leading to J.D., M.D., or M.B.A. degrees.
 That is not to say that there are no standards – to the contrary, there are accrediting bodies, and schools with well-deserved reputations for excellence in particular fields and specialties.
 You will not, however, find ‘top ten’ rankings for schools of engineering, public administration, etc. There is too much variation from one program to another for anyone to compare them that way.
 The task of comparing different programs, and of keeping up with changes in existing schools and programs, can be overwhelming.